dwave-training/employee-scheduling/README.md

 1. Initialize the CQM object with `cqm = ConstrainedQuadraticModel()`.
 2. Create labels for binary variables for each employee in each shift.
 3. Add discrete constraints over employee binaries for each employee with `cqm.add_discrete(...)`.
-4. Incremmentally add objective terms as linear biases based on the employee preferences with `cqm.objective.add_linear_from(...)`.
+4. Add objective terms as linear biases based on the employee preferences with `cqm.objective.add_linear_from(...)`.

 ## Exercise 2